 From a population perspective, San José is a diverse community, with a majority population that is Asian (36 percent) or Hispanic (31 percent).
 White community members make up approximately 26 percent of the population, and Black community members are the smallest racial group, just 3 percent and less than those who are of another or multi-race (4 percent).
 When evaluating force solely based on population, the data indicate a disparity between certain racial groupings and the use of force experienced by those groups.
 In particular, Black and Hispanic community members are arrested and experience use of force at higher levels compared with their populations in the community.
-The proportion of Hispanics who experience use of force was 25 percentage points greater than their proportion in the community (56 percent compared with 31 percent) and it was 11 percentage points greater for Black community members (14 percent with use of force compared with 3 percent in the population).
+The proportion of Hispanics who experience use of force was 25 percentage points greater than their proportion in the community members (14 percent with use of force compared with 3 percent in the population).
 These differences are made up in reductions of the proportion of white and Asian community members compared with their use of force events.
-The proportion of white individuals who experienced use of force was 5 percentage points lower than their proportion in the community, and for Asians, the proportion of use of force was 29 percentage points lower than their proportion in the community.
+The proportion of white individuals who experience use of force was 29 percentage points lower than their proportion in the community, and for Asians, the proportion of use of force was 29 percentage points lower than their proportion in the community.